 A consequence of the digital age is a shortening in our attention spans.
 Face it: how often do you read through an entire email, let alone an e-commerce marketing email?
 Probably not very often.

 That’s where interactive emails come in.
 Interactivity means including anything front videos, quizzes, games, or even add-to-cart buttons within your email.
 It can also be as simple as moving banners or animated gifs.
 While this might seem like something out of a children’s cartoon, it can be toned up or down depending on your brand.

-By the end of 2018, there will be an estimated 246 billion emails sent every day.
+The number of emails sent every day is set to grow to 347 billion+ in 2023.
 That’s a lot of emails!
 The average consumer receives a large chunk of marketing emails in their own inbox, and too many of those go straight into the trash.

 Burrow, a furniture company, makes use of interactivity in their promotional emails.
 For example, in the email below, the link to the sale flashes through two similar couch designs.
 Not only does this successfully grab user attention, but it’s a great way to interactively show products.